 - I knew my boyfriend was lying to me but I turned a blind eye because I didn’t want him to leave me.

 - You're turning a blind eye to your daughter's drinking and partying but the problem is not going to stop until she gets help.

 up to one's eyeballs in something: to be very busy or involved with something or to have a lot of something.

 - I'm up to my eyeballs in dirty laundry and have been wearing the same pair of socks the last three days!

 - As usual, we don't save so we're up to our eyeballs in debt after our holiday.

 raise (some / a few) eyebrows: to cause people to notice and disapprove of someone or something.

-Have you, signed-up for my free newsletter yet?
-It's the best way to know when there are new updates to my website and I write a special magazine article every month to help my readers learn new idioms and vocabulary and there's an MP3 recording of the article as well.
+Have you signed-up for my free newsletter yet?
+It's the best way to know when there are new updates to my website and I write a special magazine article every month to help my readers learn new idioms and vocabulary.
+Often there's an MP3 recording of the article as well.

 As they say, practice makes perfect.
 Please try to write your own sample sentence below in the comments.
 I will give you feedback so you can be sure you have used the idiom correctly.